Our international community of researchers.

 Clinical Research Fellow

-Deirdre is currently undertaking an MD in the area of Placental Growth Factor.
+Deirdre is currently undertaking a PhD in the area of Placental Growth Factor.

 Will is currently working as a medical doctor in the South Training Network of Ireland.
 He also maintains his research interest at INFANT in EEG, seizure detection in preterm infants, NIRS in preterm infants, technology and its clinical applications, probiotics and cognition.
 Will has published and presented his work at national and ...